 Why does it matter if a police officer stops a person illegally?
-A police stop may be a traffic stop or other Terry stop.
+A police seizure may be a traffic stop or other Terry-type seizure.
 But either way, a court must suppress all the evidence from an illegal stop.
-The prosecution can’t use it to charge or at trial.
+The prosecution can’t use it to support a charge, or at trial.

-When the government interferes with your liberty or property rights, the government must justify that.
-The law requires that a greater intrusion be balanced by a greater fact-based justification.
+When the government interferes with your liberty or property rights, the government must justify the violation.
+Under the law, a greater intrusion requires a greater fact-based justification.

 American law uses different words to describe this justification.
-These include: reasonable, articulable suspicion of criminal activity, probable cause that a person has committed a crime, etc.
+These include: “reasonable, articulable suspicion of criminal activity,” and “probable cause to suspect that a person has committed a crime.”

-Leaving aside justification, what is the problem with police stops, or Fourth amendment seizures of people, anyway?
-After all, you’ve likely been pulled over for a traffic violation and apart from the ticket, you survived well enough.
+Leaving aside justification, what is the harm from police stops, or Fourth Amendment seizures of people, anyway?
+After all, you’ve likely experienced a traffic stop.
+And apart from the traffic ticket, you survived well enough.

-Unfortunately, some people do not survive a police stop without suffering injury or death, as news reports frequently remind us.
-Sometimes police officers are hurt or killed.
+Unfortunately, some people do not survive a police seizure without suffering injury or death, as news reports frequently remind us.
+And sometimes police officers suffer injury or death.
 Other times it’s a suspected criminal or person in a vehicle.
 And even innocent, law-abiding citizens suffer injury or death due to a police contacts – after what at first seemed a “routine” traffic stop.

-Another problem exacerbated by too many traffic stops for trivial reasons create other problems.
+Too many traffic stops for trivial reasons create other problems.
 And a big one is the disparate impact based on race of, for example, marijuana laws.

-Harm reduction: Minimizing police contacts to those truly necessary can reduce these social harms caused by police contacts.
+Harm reduction: Minimizing police contacts to those truly necessary reduces these social harms resulting from police contacts.
 Courts can reduce these harms by getting tougher about illegal stops.
 Fewer unnecessary traffic stops mean fewer unnecessary tragedies.

-Whether police had a lawful reason to detain a person and require information or compliance, is the real issue.
+Whether police had a lawful reason to “detain” a person and require information or compliance, is the real issue.
 A “Fourth Amendment seizure” happens when police assert government power to seize or detain a person.
 And they can’t lawfully do that without adequate factual justification.

 The U.S. Supreme Court’s case, Terry v.
 Ohio, 392 U.S. 1 (1968), held that police may briefly detain a person whom they reasonably suspect is involved in criminal activity.

 Terry also held that police may sometimes conduct a limited search of the detainee’s clothes for weapons.
-But, for a Terry stop-and-frisk; police must have reasonable, articulable suspicion that the person may be “armed and dangerous.”
+But, for a Terry stop-and-frisk; police must have reasonable, articulable suspicion that the person is “armed and dangerous.”

-To justify a stop, police must be able to articulate specific facts that would lead a reasonable police officer to believe that the person is, or is about to be, engaged in criminal activity.
+To justify a stop, police must be able to articulate specific facts.
+And they must lead a reasonable police officer to believe that the person is engaging in criminal activity.
 Past conduct alone is not enough.

-In addition to the “reasonable, articulable suspicion of criminal activity” standard for a brief detention; an observed traffic or vehicle law violation.
+In addition to the “reasonable, articulable suspicion of criminal activity” standard for a brief detention; an observed traffic law violation also justifies a traffic stop.

 Though most speeding violations are not a crime, a police officer can lawfully pull a driver over for speeding.
 Similarly, an equipment violation observed by a police officer can justify a traffic stop.